 Women and children account for around 35% of refugees.

 We need to highlight the exceptionally vulnerable situation of women asylum seekers and refugees in the European Union.
 They have fled persecution in their home countries only to undertake a perilous journey in order to reach a place of safety.
-On arrival at reception centres these already vulnerable women, who may be victims of sexual violence, trafficking or other violent crimes, face additional barriers which further increases their already vulnerable positions.
-Our Group calls for gender sensitive asylum procedures through a number of measures to ensure that women's needs are met throughout the asylum process, such as: gender-specific training for staff including comprehensive training on sexual violence, trafficking and Female Genital Mutilation (FGM); specific sleeping and sanitation facilities; the right to request female interviewers and interpreters; access to gender-sensitive health services including prenatal and postnatal care; providing childcare during screening and asylum interviews and the rights of women to lodge a claim for asylum independent of their spouse as a key to women empowerment.
-We also call for an end of detention for children and pregnant women seeking asylum.
+On arrival at reception centres, these already vulnerable women — who may be victims of sexual violence, trafficking or other violent crimes — face additional barriers, making them even more vulnerable.
+Our Group is calling for measures to ensure that asylum procedures are gender-sensitive and that women's needs are met throughout the asylum process.
+These measures include: gender-specific training for staff including comprehensive training on sexual violence, trafficking and Female Genital Mutilation (FGM); specific sleeping and sanitation facilities; the right to request female interviewers and interpreters; access to gender-sensitive health services including pre-natal and post-natal care; providing childcare during screening and asylum interviews; and the right for women to lodge a claim for asylum independent of their spouse to empower them.
+We are also calling for an end of detention for children and pregnant women seeking asylum.

 Gender-based violence, such as rape, sexual violence, FGM or forced marriage should be a valid reason for seeking asylum in the EU.
-As far as the integration of refugees, our Group calls for facilitation to the labour market; access to language classes and education; access to childcare and family reunification and recognition of qualifications obtained abroad.
+As far as the integration of refugees is concerned, our Group is calling for facilitation of access to the labour market; access to language classes and education; access to childcare and family reunification and recognition of qualifications obtained abroad.